chef/chef-web-docs/chef_master/source/knife_azure.rst

 Install the latest version of Chef Workstation from `Chef Downloads <https://downloads.chef.io/chef-workstation>`__

-For Windows versions older than 2012r2, download `ChefDK <https://downloads.chef.io/chefdk/>`__.
+For Windows versions older than 2012r2, download `Chef Workstation <https://downloads.chef.io/chef-workstation/>`__.

 Install Knife Azure
 ------------------------------------------------------

 If Chef Infra Client was installed using RubyGems, install the ``knife azure`` with the following command: